docker/docs/content/engine/install/ubuntu.md

 You have now successfully installed and started Docker Engine.
 The `docker` user group exists but contains no users, which is why you're required to use `sudo` to run Docker commands.
-Continue to [Linux post-install](linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.
+Read [Linux post-install](linux-postinstall.md) to allow non-privileged users to run Docker commands and for other optional configuration steps.

 #### Upgrade Docker Engine

-To upgrade Docker Engine, download the newer package file and repeat the [installation procedure](#install-from-a-package), pointing to the new file.
+To upgrade Docker Engine, download the newer package files and repeat the [installation procedure](#install-from-a-package), pointing to the new files.

 {% include install-script.md %}